LLayta/Memory-allocators/README.md

 The section labeled "heap" stores the sbrk allocated chunks.

 Sbrk is ideal for allocating smaller chunks because it consists of simply adding or subtracting from a pointer.
-Mmap is ideal for really large chunk alloctations that are around 4096 bytes worth of allocation space.
+Mmap is ideal for really large chunk allocations that are around 4096 bytes worth of allocation space.

 # What's the heap?
-We threw the word "heap" around a lot, but actually is the heap?
-The heap is a sesction of memory in our process that is constructed through the utilization of those functions / system calls we mentioned.
-Values stored on the heap are loaded at runtime.
+We threw the word "heap" around a lot, but what actually is the heap?
+The heap is a section of memory in our process that is constructed through the utilization of those functions / system calls we mentioned previously.
+Values stored on the heap are stored at run-time.

 # Fragmentation
-A concept we need to preface over before deeping into memory allocator implementations would be fragementation.
-This is a major trade-off space when it comes to designing allocators.
-Fragmentation is a situation where we use memory inefficiently, we either have to go through extra measures to get the right memory allocation size or we don't have a right memory allocation size to begin with.
+A concept we need to preface over before stepping into memory allocator implementations would be fragementation.
+This is a major trade-off when it comes to designing allocators.
+Fragmentation is a situation where we use memory inefficiently, we either have to go through extra measures to get the right sized chunks return or we end up allocating too much memory.
 2 main types of fragmentation are such:
   * External fragmentation: Resulting chunk had to have been split to satisfy the size constraint.
   * Internal fragmnetation: Resulting chunk was larger than what requested, leading to unused memory.

 # Types of memory allocators:
-So lets get into what they actually look in code and their types.
+So lets get into what they actually look in code and look at types of memory allocators.

 ## Linear allocator / bump allocators / arena allocators:
 Linear allocators are allocators that allocate a chunk of memory deteremined by a given size that you index into with a pointer.
-You generally keep track of 3 different points.
+You generally keep track of 3 different pointers.
 A pointer to the start of the allocated buffer, a current pointer that keeps track of the current pointer we have into the memory space.
 And an end pointer to make sure we don't write the current pointer past the memory space we defined.

 A general structure for a linear allocation would be as such: